What is indemnity and what is the test for indemnity?

 Can solicitor and client costs amount to full indemnity for all expenses incurred by a party in respect of a proceeding?
 (Newfoundland and Labrador, Canada)

-What is the test for assessing the merits of a commercial transaction?
+What is the test for establishing that information supplied to a public body is confidential?
 (Newfoundland and Labrador, Canada)

-What is the test for a stay of enforcement order pending appeal?
+What is the test for using the term “at large” in the context of damages for defamation?
 (Newfoundland and Labrador, Canada)

-What is the test for determining when a common-law couple have separated?
+What is the test for reasonable grounds to detain a person on the street?
 (Newfoundland and Labrador, Canada)

-What is the purpose of the Law Society Act, 1999?
+What is the position of a non-party opposing the enforcement of a subpoena?
 (Newfoundland and Labrador, Canada)

 X